jacobrosenthal/rust-training-aimldevfest-2019/src/chapter_1.md

 Some new syntax again:
 * We finally have a function here in fmt that returns something.
 Thats indicated by the `->` syntax the fn definition which returns whatever type is on the right hand side.
 We'll cover the Result type later.
 * Hopefully you're ahead of me and found the write! macro definition linked right on that page.
 It is just like println!  but with two big changes.
 Instead of printing the formatted string it sticks it in its first argument and it returns one of those Result things where println! didnt return anything.
 * And wait.
 The write! macro function doesnt have a semicolon at the end this time!
 Thats indicates its return argument is implicitly being returned from this function.
-We could instead explicitly return and write `let blah = write!(f, "({}, {})", self.x, self.y); return blah;`
+We could instead explicitly return and write `let blah = write!(f, "({}, {})", self.x, self.y); return blah;` but why would we.

 With that info you should have what you need to finish implementing Display for Opt.
+And with that you've created a new type and defined and implemented traits for it, and youve implemented an trait for an external type.

+> Theres one limitation with traits you will eventually find, called orphan rules.
+For various reasons, the compiler can't reason about traits unless you own either the trait you're implementing OR the struct you're implementing it on.
+Theres several ways around this including forking the underlying crate and [overriding dependencies](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#overriding-dependencies) with Cargo patch functionality and the newtype pattern.

 ## runtime arguments
 Let's take our options from the command line with runtime args instead of hard coding it at compile time.
 Search the standard library for [args](https://doc.rust-lang.org/std/env/fn.args.html)